Your gift is 100% tax deductible

 For medical questions, we encourage you to review our information with your doctor.

-Although these signs and symptoms might be caused by thymus tumors, they can also be caused by other conditions.
-Still, if you have any of these problems, it’s important to see your doctor right away so the cause can be found and treated, if needed.
+Many of the signs and symptoms that can be caused by thymus tumors are more likely to be caused by something else.
+Still, if you have any of these problems, it’s important to see a doctor so the cause can be found and treated, if needed.

 The thymus is in the middle of the chest, near the airways and certain blood vessels.
 Tumors in the thymus can press on nearby structures, causing symptoms such as:

-The thymus is near the superior vena cava, the main blood vessel bringing blood from the head and upper body to the heart.
-Tumors that press on this vessel can cause symptoms of superior vena cava syndrome, which can include:
+The thymus is near the superior vena cava (SVC), the large vein that brings blood from the head and upper body to the heart.
+Tumors that press on the SVC can cause the blood to back up in the veins.
+This can lead to symptoms of superior vena cava syndrome, which can include:

-These are conditions that are related to the cancer but that are not caused directly by the tumor mass.
-For example, people with thymomas may develop autoimmune diseases, where the immune system starts to attack the body itself.
+About half of people with thymomas develop paraneoplastic autoimmune diseases, where the immune system starts to attack the body itself.
 Part of the normal function of the thymus is to help keep the immune system in check, which may help explain why this happens.

-Myasthenia gravis: About 30% to 65% of people with thymomas also have myasthenia gravis (MG).
-This is by far the most common autoimmune disease associated with thymomas.
-In this disease, the immune system forms antibodies that block the chemical signals that signal the muscles to move.
+In this disease, the immune system makes antibodies that block the chemical signals for muscles to move.
 This causes severe muscle weakness.
 People with MG tire easily.
 They may notice problems climbing stairs or walking long distances.

-Hypogammaglobulinemia: Hypogammaglobulinemia is a disorder in which the body makes low amounts of infection-fighting antibodies (also known as gamma globulins).
+Hypogammaglobulinemia is a disorder in which the body makes low amounts of infection-fighting antibodies (also known as gamma globulins).
 This leaves the person susceptible to infections.
-About 5% to 10% of thymoma patients develop hypogammaglobulinemia.
-About 10% of patients with hypogammaglobulinemia have a thymoma.
-Removing the thymus does not help correct this disease.

-Other autoimmune diseases: Many other autoimmune diseases have also been linked to thymomas.
-However, they are much less common than myasthenia gravis, pure red cell aplasia, or hypogammaglobulinemia.
+Many other autoimmune diseases have also been linked to thymomas, but these are much less common in people with these tumors.
 Some examples include:

 Most people who have these autoimmune diseases do not have a thymoma.